 - Be expensive to eradicate.
 It is also very costly to restore degraded habitat, if it can be done at all

-FACT: There are 1,892 non-native plants in the UK, 66 of which were stated to have a negative environmental impact.
+FACT: There are 1,402 non-native plants established in the wild in Great Britain, of which 108 (8%) are stated to have a negative impact.

 What UK legislation covers invasive non-native plants?

 The Wildlife and Countryside Act (1981) recognised the need to control certain species of invasive plants and animals already causing a problem in the UK, listing them in Schedule 9.
 Originally only giant hogweed (Heracleum mantegazzianum) and Japanese knotweed (Fallopia japonica) were listed.
 However, in April 2010 a further 36 plants were added onto Schedule 9 (see below for a download of the list).
 A recent amendment to the Wildlife and Countryside Act has a new provision to ban specific plants from sale.
-A list of plants to be banned from sale is being prepared by Defra.
+In early 2013 Defra announced a ban on sale of five of the worst invasive water plants in the UK which will come into force in April 2014.
+The five species that will be banned from sale are:

 The development of policy and legislation in relation to the environment is one of the areas that falls under the devolved administrations;